 This is what brand awareness is all about.
-You try to connect with your customer over a feeling or something very practical.
+You try to connect with your customers over a feeling or something very practical.

 In this case: connecting skiing with technology, implying that because of things like this they are an innovative brand.

-The goal is that by the time the customer is in the market for the products you sell, he or she will consider you or recognise you from competitors.
+The goal is that by the time the customer is in the market for the products you sell, he or she will consider you or be able to tell you apart from competitors.

 Research by Wordstream revealed that people that see your ad and are familiar with your brand, are 2-3 times as likely to click on your ad vs your competitors.

 So the investments you make in brand awareness today might result in a much higher CTR in a couple of months or years time.